For Current Students

 Every student must enroll in 444 (MA Paper Preparation Seminar) for 4 units in each quarter of their second year.

-Second-year students should prioritize enrolling in any course they still need to take to satisfy the MA Course Requirements.
-In order to satisfy an MA requirement, a course must be taken for full credit (4 units).
+Second-year students should prioritize enrolling in any course they still need to take to satisfy the MA course requirements off of the MA Checklist.
+In order to satisfy an MA requirement, a course must be taken for full credit (4-5 units) and a letter grade.
 Students should also enroll in 403 — if needed to pass the Practical Phonetics Exam — to satisfy that requirement by the end of Fall quarter of their third year (in time to enroll in Field Methods in Winter quarter of their third year).

 Second-year students are also encouraged to enroll in MA Paper research units (598, Research for MA Thesis) with their MA Committee Chair.